-Our trustees recently made an unannounced provider visit to the hospice in compliance with Regulation 26 (Chapter 3) of the Private and Voluntary Healthcare (England) Regulations 2001.
+Our volunteer trustees recently made an unannounced provider visit to the hospice in compliance with Regulation 26 (Chapter 3) of the Private and Voluntary Healthcare (England) Regulations 2001.
 You can read the full report and resulting action plan here.

 Sign up to Safety

 Bolton Hospice has pledged to champion patient safety as part of the Sign up to Safety campaign.
 Sign up to Safety is a national initiative to help healthcare organisations and their staff achieve their patient safety aspirations and care for their patients in the safest way possible.